skarumbairam/javascript/js-preparation/README.md

     A **Pure function** is a function where the return value is only determined by its arguments without any side effects. i.e, If you call a function with the same arguments 'n' number of times and 'n' number of places in the application then it will always return the same value.

+OR

+A Pure Function is a function (a block of code) that always returns the same result if the same arguments are passed.
+It does not depend on any state or data change during a program's execution.
+Rather, it only depends on its input arguments.

     Let's take an example to see the difference between pure and impure functions,

     ```javascript